 Weight: 82g | Dimensions: 96 x 36.5 x 25mm | Waterproof: No | Stills resolution: 24MP | Video resolution: 4K | Memory: MicroSD | Mount: Tripod, Lightning port | Battery life: 70mins

 The Insta360 One is designed solely for use with an iPhone (or iPad).
 It has a flip-out Lightning connector that plugs straight into the iPhone’s Lightning socket and also fixes it to the phone.
 It feels reasonably secure but would feel even better if there was some kind of additional fixing point.
 But this direct connection offers fast, reliable and fuss-free communication.
 The accompanying app launches automatically and provides an instant, lag-free live view of what the camera sees.
 If you to use the camera independently, you can use its single power button to capture stills or video, or fire the camera remotely via Bluetooth.
 There’s no Wi-Fi so there’s no live view, and your iPhone now simply acts as a remote release.
 The image quality is great and the editing tools in the app are second to none at rendering ‘flat’ video from your 360 images, with a Viewfinder mode for panning and zooming in real time, a SmartTrack mode for tracking moving subjects and a PivotPoints to create smooth panning movements.
-It's not as good as the newer Insta360 ONE X, but you should be able to find it a lot cheaper.
+It's not as good as the newer Insta360 Evo or even the ONE X, but you should be able to find it a lot cheaper than either.

 8. Kodak PixPro Orbit360 4K/4KVR360